tnpriyanka12/tote-betting/README.md

 # How to run

-As a first step, run `npm install`,
+As a first step, run `npm install`, after cloning the project,

 Then,

-`npm run start`     -> Will start the test and prompt the user for input
+`npm run start`     -> Will start the test and prompt the user for input(`index.js` is the main file)

 `npm run test`      -> Will run all the unit tests available recursively